Walk and Talk Therapy in Leamington Spa, Warwickshire.

 Walk and Talk Counselling Sessions can also provide outdoor counselling with a combination of walking and sitting down during the therapy session.
 The duration of the session will be 60 minutes to include 10 minutes continual contracting throughout the counselling sessions.
 At Flourish & Thrive Counselling the outside is also brought inside at the face-to-face sessions, with green décor, plants, and nature metaphors by encouraging using nature metaphors and objects in the indoor environment evidence has found positive effects of nature indoors as beneficial as outdoors for facilitating the healing process.

 The counsellor has indemnity and public liability insurance in place prior to conducting outdoor therapy.
 A contract with detailed contingency plans is in place prior to working outside to mitigate the risks involved providing therapy in an unpredictable environment (weather) to include confidentiality, health and safety and boundaries in the therapeutic relationship.
-Risks can be mitigated to achieve a safe professional and ethical working environment outdoors processing contracting is maintained throughout the counselling process.
+Risks can be mitigated to achieve.
+Process contracting is maintained throughout the counselling process to support the uncertainty of the environment.
 Underpins good practice (Institute for Outdoor Learning, 2020).

 Walk and Talk Therapy is ‘a type of counselling where the counsellor and client walk together outdoors during therapy sessions.
 It offers a way of integrating nature and physical activity into therapy and offers experience of the natural environment as a therapeutic reflective space.
 Allowing the therapeutic process to happen in nature is a fluid experience.